Advances in Clinical and Experimental Medicine

 Supporting open science: Advances in Clinical and Experimental Medicine and preprints

 All affiliations or financial involvement (e.g., employment, consultancies, honoraria, stock ownership or options, expert testimony, grants, patents received or pending, royalties) with any organization or entity with a financial interest in, or in financial competition with, the subject matter or materials discussed in the manuscript must be completely disclosed in the submitted manuscript.
-All financial and material support for the research and work must be clearly identified, including listing of support that might constitute or give the appearance of influencing the findings.
-Report all support for the work reported in your manuscript without time limit.
+All financial and material support for the research and work must be identified, including listing of support that might constitute or give the appearance of influencing the findings.
+Report all support for the work reported in your manuscript without a time limit.

 The statement should include: